 Aggressive behavior is generally the result of a dog being put into a position that is overwhelming, scary, or otherwise uncomfortable for them.

 Additionally, no dog breed is inherently aggressive.
 Individual breed traits may influence reactions — some breeds are inherently more driven to chase prey, guard livestock, herd, or be all around sociable with strangers — but no breed of dog is inherently aggressive.

-Similarly, a dog whose weight has shifted back and is lunging forward may be signs the dog is uncomfortable, which could escalate.
+Similarly, a dog whose weight has shifted back and is lunging forward may be a sign the dog is uncomfortable, which could escalate.

-For many dogs this happens automatically when aroused, similar to how people might get goose bumps.
-Although raised hackles is a symptom of a dog being highly aroused, raised hackles alone doesn’t necessarily mean that a dog is going to behave aggressively.
+For many dogs, this happens automatically when aroused, similar to how people might get goosebumps.
+Although raised hackles are a symptom of a dog being highly aroused, raised hackles alone don’t necessarily mean that a dog is going to behave aggressively.

 Resources for learning more about how to read dog body language

-When looking at canine body language, you also must keep in mind that a dog’s breed and physical structure will shift the way they can use their body to communicate.
-For example, a dog like a pug has a tail that is naturally tightly coiled over the back when it is relaxed.
-For another breed like a beagle, who has a naturally lower tail set, it would likely be feeling aroused and alert with a tail held high over the back.
+When looking at canine body language, keep in mind that a dog’s breed and physical structure will shift the way they can use their body to communicate.
+For example, a pug has a tail that is naturally tightly coiled over the back when it is relaxed.
+Another breed like a beagle has a naturally lower tail set.
+A beagle would likely show he is feeling aroused and alert with a tail held high over the back.